mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *a man is rich in proportion to the number of things he can afford to let alone.*
+> *envy is a waste of time. you already have all you need.*

 </div>
 <!-- quote-end -->